 This is unlikely but if it does simply call us and we will arrange everything.

 Will the boat be warm in winter?

-Boats have a small internal space therefore heat up very quickly, they also get cold quickly so in winter the multifuel-stove in the lounge is usually on.
-There is also an Eberspacher heating system which runs off the diesel with radiators distributing the heat throughout the boat but does use battery power…which is why most liveaboard boaters use their stoves!
+Boats have a relatively small internal space therefore heat up very quickly, they also get cold quickly so in winter the multifuel-stove in the lounge is usually on.
+There is also an diesel central heating system which runs off the engine with radiators distributing the heat throughout the boat but does use battery power…which is why most liveaboard boaters use their stoves!